cdauth/json-stream-es/README.md

 	if (done) {
 		break;
 	} else {
-		// Will run twice:
+		// Will be called twice:
-		// - { test: "value1" }
+		// - { test: "value1" }, ["results", 0]
-		// - "value2"
+		// - "value2", ["results", 1]
-		console.log(value);
+		console.log(value.value, value.path);
 	}
 }
 ```

-`PathFilter` expects an array of strings, numbers and `undefined` values, where strings refer to object properties with the specified key, numbers refer to array items with the specified index and `undefined` refers to any object property or array items.
+`PathSelector` expects an array of strings, numbers and `undefined` values, where strings refer to object properties with the specified key, numbers refer to array items with the specified index and `undefined` refers to any object property or array items.
 In the above example, `["results", undefined]` refers to any value found in the array/object under the `results` property.
 We could also specify `["results", 1]` to pick only the second array item.

+Note that if the root value of your JSON document is an array, you need to use `new PathSelector([undefined])` to stream its items, as no `PathSelector` or an empty path would select the array itself rather than its items.

-`PathFilter` can also be passed a function that receives the path of each JSON chunk in the form of an `Array<string | number>` and returns a boolean to indicate whether the chunk should be included.
-This not only allows you to pick very specific values from the stream, it also makes it possible to omit certain properties from the returned values.
+`PathSelector` can also be passed a function that receives the path of each JSON chunk in the form of an `Array<string | number>` and returns a boolean to indicate whether the chunk should be included.

 ## Architecture